yellowchocobo/yellowchocobo.github.io/_pages/bouldering.md

 author_profile: true
 ---

 You may wonder why I have a tab about BOULDERING on my website.
-While it is a popular activity, I am actually referring to my Marie Skłodowska-Curie Global fellowship funded by the European Union granted by the European Research Council. <ChatGPT please add a sentence here about what is a Marie Curie global fellowship and how it gives opportunity for young researcher>.
+While it is a popular activity, I am actually referring to my Marie Skłodowska-Curie Global Fellowship, funded by the European Union and granted by the European Research Council.
+This prestigious fellowship provides a unique opportunity for young researchers to gain international experience, develop cutting-edge skills, and expand their networks by working in world-class institutions across the globe.

-First of all, I would like to thank the European Research Council (and all Europeans) for the support during this three year of my career.
-This allows me to learn many new skills and to travel to the US, which is the mecca of planetary science.
+First of all, I would like to thank the European Research Council (and all Europeans!) for supporting these three pivotal years of my career.
+The fellowship allowed me to acquire new skills, conduct exciting research, and travel to the US—the mecca of planetary science.
+I cannot emphasize enough how grateful I am for this opportunity.
+I acknowledge the support of the European Commission (101030364) and the Research Council of Norway (328597) through the MSCA-2020 Individual Global Fellowship, hosted at Stanford University and the University of Oslo.
+This work was further supported by the Research Council of Norway through its Centres of Excellence scheme, project numbers 223272 (CEED) and 332523 (PHAB).

+Secondly, I’d like to express my deepest gratitude to Associate Professor Mathieu Lapotre, who leads the Earth & Planetary Surface Processes group at Stanford.
+Mathieu provided me with a unique opportunity to join his vibrant and inspiring group and was a constant source of kindness, patience, and mentorship throughout the project.
+His excellent advice and support made a huge difference in my research journey.
+I highly recommend his group to any young researchers, undergraduates, or graduate students looking for a dynamic and collaborative environment.
+It’s a fantastic place to work, set against the backdrop of the stunning Stanford campus.

 ## Project description
 **Could boulder mapping help reveal how planetary surfaces evolved?** <br>